 Is PHP Still Relevant in 2020?

 Some say that if these platforms were built today, they would not choose PHP.
 But we don’t agree with such statements.
-PHP is convenient, easy to learn, has many useful libraries, all the documentation is detailed, and what is very important — has a huge community.
+PHP is convenient, easy to learn, has many useful libraries, detailed documentation, and what is very important — has a huge community.
 Some might call this language an old one, while we consider it to be the classics.

 Need more information on PHP development costs?We have a separate article covering this topic.

-Generally, the choice of the development language is the compromise between pros and cons of the options available.
-PHP is the language that can be used to build any kind of websites in 2019, starting with landing pages and simple WordPress websites, ending by the complex web platforms like Facebook.
+Generally, the choice of the development language is a compromise between pros and cons of the options available.
+PHP is the language that can be used to build any kind of websites in 2020, starting with landing pages and simple WordPress websites, ending with complex web platforms like Facebook.

-Flexibility, nativity, multiple integrations opportunities and high speed are among the main reasons why we use PHP in our web projects.
+Flexibility, nativity, multiple integration opportunities, and high speed are among the main reasons why we use PHP in our web projects.